-When they canceled Nole football, I began to think that maybe the students should leave there too.
+When they canceled classes, I really began to think that maybe the students should leave there too.
 I made it clear that any students that didn’t come from S. Florida were welcome to come home with my kids.
 During Irma my home became a shelter for nine people and four dogs.
 As things changed, I was incredibly impressed by how quickly FSU responded and made decisions.
-Many friends left town and scurried up to Tally to hunker down with their kids; when the hurricane path changed again, they took their kids and kept going.
-Some ended up having a nice, little vacation in Alabama.
-I am happy to say that my kids remained calm throughout all of Irma’s indecision and twists and turns.
-My home became a shelter for nine people and four dogs.
 At that time I double checked on the dorms and off-campus apartments to be sure they had hurricane impact windows and you will be happy to know that most complexes that the students live in off-campus at FSU are fairly new and do have hurricane impact windows.
-They lost power for a little while in some dorms and apartments but were safe.

 In the midst of all the preparations, I tried to find just the right amount of urgency in my texts and responses so as to not scare them too much, but to take planning seriously.
 The last hurricane my daughter recalled, she slept in a windowless hallway in our house and only remembers the fun parts.
 If they were going to stay, I encouraged them to get supplies and for those things they couldn’t find already in the stores, I had them sent overnight via Amazon Prime (flashlight, batteries, and battery operated candles).
 They arrived too late anyway.
 Perhaps we should include these items in the New Student Shopping Guide.
-Fortunately, they found water at a gas station since Publix was already out by Wednesday and filled the car with gas and parked it on the second floor of the garage (in case of flooding on the ground floor.)
+Fortunately, they found water at a gas station since Publix was already out and filled the car with gas and parked it on the second floor of the garage (in case of flooding on the ground floor.)
 Armed with plenty of dry goods, they felt prepared.
 For Dorian, they didn’t need to go this far, but at least they knew how to be prepared and, of course, I continued to monitor the storm to stay abreast of it newest paths.